 It doesn't mean something's wrong.

-It doesn't mean the shark is mad that we're in in it blowing up the temperature of the planet.
+It doesn't mean the shark is mad that we're blowing up the temperature of the planet.

 It's just being a shark.

-And there are situations where even though we we are the dominant superior species, if we are stupid, uh we all will certainly put ourselves at great risk and dangerous.
+And there are situations where even though we are the dominant superior species, if we are stupid, we all will certainly put ourselves at great risk and dangerous.

-If we don't know what we're dealing with and who we're dealing with, and respect it as we know it can be in ways that threaten us, we deserve what happens to us.
+Whether the shark is al-Qaeda, whether the shark is Mahmoud Ahmadinejad, whether the shark is a bear, whether the shark is a lion or a tiger or a wildebeest, if we don't know what we're dealing with and who we're dealing with and respect it as we know it can be in ways that threaten us, we deserve what happens to us.

 Back in just a second.

-In Columbia, South Carolina, you gotta hear this.
+In Columbia, South Carolina, you got to hear this.

-He was arrested on petty larceny charges, taken at a local police station handcuffs.
+He was arrested on petty larceny charges, taken at a local police station in handcuffs.

-It was it was only to teach my son a lesson.
+It was only to teach my son a lesson.

 He's been going through life doing things and getting away with it, said the boy's mother, as though she's just a spectator.